Do you have a room that gets hot but doesn’t have any windows?

 If you want to know how to cool down a room without windows while enjoying the max power of air conditioning, this is your best option.

-Take a look at our guide on the best ductless AC systems to see what types are available.
+Take a look at our guide on the best mini split air conditioner system to see what types are available.
 You can choose to cool between one to six rooms at once.

 Strategically placing two fans in a room is a fairly unknown trick when it comes to cooling down a room without windows.

 To do this, angle one fan towards the ceiling and the other so it’s blowing toward the doorway.

 The fan facing the ceiling will help circulate hot air that has naturally risen to the ceiling while the other fan will push that hot air through the doorway and out of the room—cooling you down.